-Until recently, little information was available about the extent & effects of sexual abuse and rape in the Nation’s prison systems.
-In 2003 the US Congress, based on their findings, passed the Prison Rape Elimination Act (PREA).
-The Act was passed with several purposes including: to establish a zero-tolerance standard for the incidence of prison rape in prisons in the United States; develop and implement national standards for the detection, prevention, reduction, and punishment of prison rape, in addition to other purposes.
+Until recently, little information was available about the extent and effects of sexual abuse and rape in the nation’s prison systems.
+In 2003, the United States Congress, based on their findings, passed the Prison Rape Elimination Act (PREA).
+The Act had several purposes, including establishing a zero-tolerance standard for the incidence of prison rape in prisons; developing and implementing national standards for detection, prevention, reduction and punishment of prison rape.

-In 2012, the Department of Justice established the standards for agencies to comply with.
-The first round of audits will begin in August 2013.
+In 2012, the Department of Justice established the standards for compliance for agencies.
+The first round of audits began in August 2013.
 This course of instruction will help agencies prepare for the audits in order to comply with PREA standards.
 This course is designed for all staff levels from the agency head down.